 Bringing Federweisser Home

-Yet on the flip side, having to enjoy the drink in situ somehow makes the whole experience more unique – and it’s a great reason to do it all again another year!
+Yet on the flip side, having to enjoy the drink in Germany somehow makes the whole experience extra special – and it’s a great reason to do it all again another year!

 Video of Federweisser production in Germany